techsenger/patternfx/README.md

 Advantages of this approach:

 * Strict Separation.
 Using a `Component` together with a `Mediator` enforces a clear separation of layers according to MVVM and simplifies testing.
+The `Mediator` interface defines how a `ViewModel` can initiate the addition or removal of a component without violating MVVM principles.
+It provides a controlled, testable channel for UI composition that respects the pattern's constraints.
 * Clean Architecture.
 The `Component` centralizes all logic related to managing child components, keeping the `View` and `ViewModel` free from responsibilities that do not belong to them.
+This prevents `View` and `ViewModel` from becoming bloated with lifecycle management or compositional logic.
+In addition, the `Component` serves as a single source of truth for child component references.
+This eliminates duplication where `View` would store child `View` references and `ViewModel` would store child `ViewModel` references.
+Instead, the `Component` manages the complete child graph while exposing only appropriate references to each layer.
-* MVVM Compliance.
-The `Mediator` interface defines how a `ViewModel` can initiate the addition or removal of a component without violating MVVM principles.
+* Explicit Component-Level Operations.
+When `View` or `ViewModel` needs to interact at the component level, it does so explicitly through `getComponent()` or `getMediator()` calls.
+This creates clear architectural boundaries and makes it immediately visible when code crosses from view/view-model concerns into component management concerns.

 In addition to the four classes, a component may include a `ComponentHistory`.
 The `ComponentHistory` enables the preservation of the component’s state across its lifecycle.
 Data exchange occurs exclusively between the